leimao/Chicago_Community_Crime_App/README.md

 $ ./start_backend.sh --download-data
 ```

-``--download-data`` is not required if you have already downloaded the data.
+``--download-data`` is not required if you have already downloaded the data and ingested the data into HDFS.

 #### Start Frontend Services